Water Project Updates

 A new reservoir, pipework and upgrades to intakes were completed in 2022.

-Construction of the 13km pipeline to connect Millstream Estate with the Ravenshoe Water Supply Scheme commenced in early June 2023 and is largely complete.
-Minor pipework on the south Millstream reservoir is to be finalised, and the installation of 10 thrust blocks (concrete blocks for reinforcement at changes of direction) was delayed due to the weather.
+Construction of the 13km pipeline to connect Millstream Estate with the Ravenshoe Water Supply Scheme commenced in early June 2023 and should be complete in October 2024.

 $10.7M capital works project over two years